spence-s/pino-princess/README.md

 # pino-princess 👸 💅

-A pretty dev logger for pino and other ndjson.
+A pretty and colorful 🌈 dev logger for pino and other ndjson.

 Largely inspired from the great pino-colada project but with all the bells and whistles of pino-pretty.